How does the Fund work?

 The bank accounts held as investments of the Fund are held in RBC’s name as Custodian to the Fund, however, investments in the Fund are not covered by the Guernsey Banking Deposit Compensation Scheme.

-An independent administration company, JTC Fund Solutions (Guernsey) Limited (“JTC”), which is also licensed and regulated by the GFSC and listed on the London Stock Exchange ensure that the Fund is managed in line with the restrictions documented in the Fund’s Scheme Particulars.
-JTC also deal with subscriptions and redemptions from investors and independently account for the financial transactions in the Fund to ensure investors returns are calculated correctly.
+An independent administration company, Vistra Fund Services (Guernsey) Limited, which is also licensed and regulated by the GFSC ensure that the Fund is managed in line with the restrictions documented in the Fund’s Scheme Particulars.
+Vistra also deal with subscriptions and redemptions from investors and independently account for the financial transactions in the Fund to ensure investors returns are calculated correctly.

 In summary, all three firms involved in the operation of the Fund are licenced and regulated with an overarching view of these firms undertaken by the regulator, the GFSC.